projectatomic/atomic-site/source/docs/filesystems.md

 device should be on a SSD driver, or at least on a different spindle from the data device.

-In order to support multiple docker instances on a system the thin pool will be named something like `docker-0:33-19478248-pool`, where the `0:30` part is the minor/major device nr and `19478248` is the inode number of the /var/lib/docker/devicemapper directory.
+In order to support multiple Docker instances on a system the thin pool will be named something like `docker-0:33-19478248-pool`, where the `0:30` part is the minor/major device nr and `19478248` is the inode number of the /var/lib/docker/devicemapper directory.
 The same